 The moment you enter a Secured or Open Wi-Fi network, CyberGhost recognizes if it's a known or unknown network and whether it's Open(without password) or Secured(with password).

 If unknown, the app reacts in the way you configured CyberGhost via the Smart Rules feature (that is either asks, protects, or ignores).

 Smart Rules is a specific CyberGhost feature to help you automatically initiating your privacy protection, on stationary devices as well as on notebooks, laptops, or gaming computers, which get confronted with changing networks.

-Once CyberGhost is running, it is able to detect any changes in WiFi networks around you.
-To specify the way if and how CyberGhost's WiFi protection should set in, once a new network is recognized, define here the wanted reaction type, separately for encrypted (password-protected) and open WiFi networks:
+CyberGhost it is able to detect any WiFi networks around you.
+To specify the way in which CyberGhost's Wi-Fi protection should react to each Wi-Fi, define here the wanted reaction type for both:

-- Never protect: By choosing this option, CyberGhost will ignore new WiFi networks.
+- Ignore: By choosing this option, CyberGhost will ignore Secured or Open WiFi networks.

-- Always connect: Every time your device detects a new secure resp. open WiFi network, CyberGhost automatically starts a VPN connection.
+- Always connect: Every time your device detects a new Secured or Open Wi-Fi network, CyberGhost will start a VPN connection.

-- Disconnect VPN: If you already have a VPN connection running and you enter a new secure/open WiFi network, CyberGhost will disable the VPN connection.
+- Disconnect VPN: If you already have a VPN connection running and you connect to Secured or Open Wi-Fi network, CyberGhost will disable the VPN connection.

 Known Wi-Fi networks

-In case you want to change the reaction type for a specific known network, focus on the list of already known networks.
+In case you want to change the way in which CyberGhost will behave with a given network, focus on the list of already known networks.

 Search for the network you want to assign a different reaction to and click on it.
-The options are the same as discribed above.
+The options are the same as described above.